-‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In ‘DBS’ Most Emotional Episode To Date
+‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In Most Emotional ‘DBS’ Episode To Date

 — Todd Blankenship (@Herms98) August 13, 2017

 The fight between Gohan and Obuni was quite a joy to watch, as the Universe 10 fighter was easily seen trying his best to survive.
 As soon as Gohan powered up to his Ultimate form, however, Obuni’s fate was sealed.
-A Kamehameha later, Obuni was eliminated, and with that, all of Universe 10’s fighters were entirely wiped out.
+One Kamehameha later, Obuni was eliminated, and with that, all of Universe 10’s fighters were entirely wiped out.

 In what could only be the episode’s most emotional sequence, Obuni dropped a locket as he was getting eliminated.
 In it was a picture of his wife and young child, which the warrior was keeping with him the entire time.
 As Gohan stared at the picture, the gravity of the Tournament of Power was brought out in its full glory.
 After all, the picture in the locket could easily be Gohan’s own family back on Earth, who would be obliterated if Universe 7 loses the ToP.